 But.
 I feel it important to point out that it is not only King and Country who should feel left out.

-Amongst the more interesting elements of the game were the idea that the battles should stem naturally from the situations - simply playing leading, in some form, to the major battles of the American Revolution, with factions both on land and around it playing their parts in the whole.
+Among the more interesting elements of Liberty or Death was the idea that the battles should stem naturally from the situations—simply playing it leads, in some form, to the major battles of the American Revolution, with factions both on land and around it playing their parts in the whole.
 (In the actual historical battles for instance, the French played a massive part in stymying the English at sea.)
-You don't take much control over the navy, but you do get to have a say in it, with the strategic layer bleeding extremely well into the tactical side and turning the conflict into grand strategy rather than simply a collection of skirmishes linked by a map screen.
+You don't take much control over the navy, but you do get to have a say in it, with the strategic layer bleeding extremely well into the tactical side and turning the conflict into grand strategy rather than a collection of skirmishes linked by a map screen.

-Is it a good game though?
+Is it a good game?
 Well, if you can get into it, so I'm told.
 Trying to approach it cold is like running head-first into a brick wall and wondering why it hurts so much, and that's certainly not its fault.
-It doesn't do a very good job of showing why you should want to keep doing it though, unless you've already brought your special grognard-hat to help deflect the blow, and there's not a vast amount of reward for the phenomenal amount of time that it takes to get anything done.
-While much more trivial to the point of parody, I've gotta say that my favourite take on the American Revolution is still the end of Colonization, when you pull the trigger to declare independence and then have to weather the fury long enough to be taken seriously.
-It's not exactly a tactical experience, but it was a really cool and very fitting endgame of the kind I'm sorry the Civ games haven't really explored since in their single-player modes.
+It doesn't do a very good job of showing why you should want to keep doing it though, unless you've already brought your special grognard hat to help deflect the blow, and there's not a vast amount of reward for the phenomenal amount of time that it takes to get anything done.

-Oh.
-But happy Independence Day.
-(And just for the record, the offer to return home still stands.
-Just as long as you bring the real Netflix catalogue, we get to send Michael Bay to the Tower, John Oliver agrees to do the British version of The Daily Show he was literally born to do, and everyone agrees that the words 'could care less' are to be punished by vicious horsewhipping and a good roll in the salt.
-Not too much to ask for, I think.
-Just drop a line to the Queen when you've decided to do the right thing.
-Any time.
+And just for the record, the offer to return home still stands.
+Just as long as you bring the real Netflix catalogue, we get to send Michael Bay to the Tower, John Oliver agrees to do the British version of The Daily Show he was literally born to do, and everyone agrees that the words "could care less" are to be punished by vicious horsewhipping and a good roll in the salt.